Are the owner’s manual and other documents also available in other languages apart from English?

 AEM is the most promising technology for bringing down the cost of electrolysis, because it combines low stack material cost and low BOP (Balance Of Plant) complexity and cost.
 The AEM technology allows compact, scalable devices which produce pre-compressed, highly purity hydrogen to be stacked to any flowrate needed.

-# What are the maintenance and operational costs for an Enapter electrolyser (EL), dryer (DR), water tank (WT) and water purification system (WPS)?
+# What are the maintenance and operational costs for an Enapter electrolyser (EL), dryer (DR) and water tank (WT)?

 The electrolyser requires a yearly change of electrolyte, which can be performed by the customer in an easy 20 minutes process.